HTLV load testing and genotyping

 PCR amplification of the tax gene sequence of HTLV DNA extracted from PBMCs is performed.
 PCR is carried out using generic outer primers in the first round and discriminatory inner primers in the second round.
 PCR products are detected on an agarose gel.
 HTLV-1 , HTLV-2 and negative controls are run in parallel.

-We aim to issue reports within two weeks of receiving a sample for the proviral load and within four weeks for genotyping and clonal analysis.
+We aim to issue reports within two weeks of receiving a sample for the proviral load and within four weeks for genotyping.
 However, turnaround times may be extended if repeat testing is required.

 - Whole EDTA blood and CSF to arrive (at ambient temperature) at MDU within 24 hours of venesection/lumbar puncture.
 Do not refrigerate or freeze.
 CSF HTLV-1 DNA viral load to be accompanied by EDTA whole blood obtained at the same time point